homemadearcade/zero/BACKLOG.md

 TODO FEATURES ( MAYBE ) BACKlog

 Attribute to make the left side the 'front' of a sprite.
-For.. projectiles and for spaceship mode
+For.. projectiles and for vehicle mode

 Take snapshot without BG